defagos/CoconutKit/README.markdown

 During the last years, I was able to develop some areas of expertise (most notably view controller management, animations and Core Data).
 I always try to push the envelope in those areas, and I humbly hope the iOS community will be able to benefit from my experience.

-#### Does CoconutKit use ARC?

-No, CoconutKit currently does not use ARC itself.
-This will maybe change in a not-so-near future as ARC is adopted.

 #### What does the HLS class prefix mean?

-HLS stands for hortis le studio, the company I worked for when I started CoconutKit development
+HLS stands for hortis le studio, the company I worked for when I started CoconutKit development.

 ### Contributing to CoconutKit

-You can contribute, and you are strongly encouraged to.
+You can contribute, and you are warmly encouraged to.
 Use github pull requests to submit your improvements and bug fixes.
 You can submit everything you want, documentation and comment fixes included!
 Everything that tends to increase code quality is always warmly welcome.

 #### Requirements